LCOGT/photonranch-jobs/README.md

 - POST `/getrecentjobs`
     - Description: return a list of jobs that are no older than the provided length of time.
     - Authorization required: no (will be added later)
-    - Query Params: none
     - Request body:
         - "site" | string | site abbreviation
         - "timeRange" | int | maximum age of jobs returned, *in milliseconds*
+    - Responses:
-    - Responses: List of job objects (json).
+        - 200: List of job objects (JSON) younger than maximum age.
 See 'Job Syntax' above for an example.
     - Example request:
     ```python
     # python 3.6